Trackunit/developer-hub/api-docs/data-model.md

 ### BatteryChargeCyclesCount

-> 📘 Coming soon to Streaming API
->
-> This insight will be available in Streaming API in July 2023.

 The total number of charge cycles the battery has undergone.
 Unit of measurement: _count_.

 ### BatteryChargerInputCurrent

-> 📘 Coming soon to Streaming API
->
-> This insight will be available in Streaming API in July 2023.

 The input current of the battery charger.
 Unit of measurement: _ampere_.

 ### BatteryChargerInputCurrentLimit

-> 📘 Coming soon to Streaming API
->
-> This insight will be available in Streaming API in July 2023.

 Maximum allowed battery charger input current draw, based on actual operating condition.
 Unit of measurement: _ampere_.

 ### BatteryChargerInputVoltage

-> 📘 Coming soon to Streaming API
->
-> This insight will be available in Streaming API in July 2023.

 The input voltage of the battery charger.
 Unit of measurement: _volt_.